 Doing any meditation is a good step in the right direction and a great place to start.
 However, the more we go down this path, to train, understand and master our mind, the more we benefit from something more structured like Vipassana meditation or the yoga path of mediation, which both outline how to access the deepest parts of ourselves.

 Living with and in a state of general mindfulness is important here too, as we need to be aware of how we think and why we think, what we do and why, what we feel and why, etc. The more space there is between thoughts, the less reactivity, and the more we are empowered to make effective choices and responses in any given moment, which ultimately makes all the difference to our lives, as it changes the outcomes accordingly.

 4. External Guidance

 Finally, nature, and immersing oneself into the natural world deeply is an essential part of creating a stable mind.
-This alone can help us learn about ourselves, learn about the nature of reality and stabilize our mind.
+This alone can help us learn about ourselves, learn about the nature of reality, and stabilize our minds.

 The most significant part of this life journey revolves around learning about the nature of our mind while living from the heart.
 The more you realize that you are not the mind and the more you get to know how your mind works, and how to have the mind and heart work together in a state of coherence, the more your state of being, wellbeing, and life reflect joy, harmony, and peace.